melophat/Marlin-Anycubic-Predator-Trigorilla-PRO/README.md

 Additional documentation can be found at the [Marlin Home Page](http://marlinfw.org/).
 Please let us know if Marlin misbehaves in any way.
 Volunteers are standing by!

-## Operational characteristics for TRIGORILLA PRO

-- All motors X,Y,Z,E0,Z2
-- SD Card
-- Bed and hotend Temp
-- Z probe, filament runout and end stops
-- Heat bed heater (inverted pin)
-- Hotend heater
-- EEPROM emulated on SD Card
-- Wifi UART
-- Buzzer

-## To do list

-- LCD FSMC
-- Power Loss detect
-- I2C EEPROM (soft I2C, is connected to pins of the FSMC interface PG0, PG1)
-- SPI Flash

-## Notes
-- This version is not supported by the stock bootloader, you will need a USB debugger(ST-LINK).
-- SWD pins are abaliable on Z+(PA13 SWDIO) and Z-(PA14 SWCLK) end stops, you need to connect some cables before the resistor next to the connector.
-Images coming soon.
-- **Be careful and never connect 3.3V of your USB debugger.**
-- If this is your first time uploading the code, you must be remove the jumper from JP1

 ## Marlin 2.0